 - Name: This allows you to identify each layer.
 Names will not appear in the exported project.

 - Image: You can add an image with its own full customization capabilities.

 - Text footer: Write directly at the bottom of the element.
-When adding text this will automatically create a shaded area that guarantees the text on the background will remain visible.
-You can change the colour and opacity as you see fit.
+When adding text, this will automatically create a shaded area that guarantees the text on the background will remain visible.
+You can change the color and opacity as you see fit.